Spin polarization of the two-dimensional electron gas at the EuO/SrTiO$_3$ interface: Discussion

 \section{Discussion}

-Our present study, addresses the spin polarization of the redox-created 2DEG at the EuO/STO~(001) interface by means of circular dichroism in ToF-MM and DFT+$U$.
-Both, experiment and theory reveal that an EuO film as thin as $2$~ML induces a magnetic moment in the, thus spin-polarized, 2DEG residing at the STO side of the interface.
-The induced magnetic moment is ferromagnetically aligned to the magnetization of the EuO overlayer.
-In contrast, an only $1$~ML thin EuO film does not result in a sizable MCDAD signal, indicating that spin polarization is absent.
-This is in line with the calculations, suggesting that the induced Ti magnetic moment for a single monolayer is less than $20$\% of the magnetic moment induced by $2$~ML.
-A recent work presenting SQUID magnetometry measurements shows that two monolayers EuO on STO are ferromagnetic, while a single monolayer remains paramagnetic~\cite{lomker_two-dimensional_2017}, and therefore supports our findings.\\ Increasing the EuO thickness to $4$~ML results in the same characteristics in the photoemission data as observed for $2$~ML although with lower intensity due to stronger scattering of the photoelectrons from the interface in the now thicker EuO layer.
-Experimental evidence for a finite spin polarization of the EuO/STO interfacial 2DEG for EuO overlayer thicknesses $\geq 2$~ML and calculations predicting an even increased Ti magnetic moment for three instead of two monolayers of EuO strongly suggest that the threshold EuO thickness for obtaining spin polarization in the redox-created 2DEG at the EuO/STO interface is as low as $2$~ML.\\ We assume that at finite temperature the induced Ti magnetic moment scales with the size of the Eu magnetic moment.
+Our present study addresses the spin polarization of the redox-created 2DEG at the EuO/STO~(001) interface by means of circular dichroism in ToF-MM and DFT+$U$ calculations.
+Both experiment and theory reveal that an EuO film as thin as $2$~ML induces a magnetic moment in the thus spin-polarized 2DEG residing at the STO side of the interface.
+The induced magnetic moment is ferromagnetically aligned with the magnetization of the EuO overlayer.
+In contrast, no sizeable MCDAD signal is observed for a single EuO ML, indicating that spin polarization is absent.
+This is in line with the DFT+$U$ calculations, suggesting that the induced Ti magnetic moment for a system with a single EuO monolayer is less than $20$\% of the magnetic moment induced by $2$~ML EuO.
+This is supported by previous SQUID (superconducting quantum interference device) magnetometry measurements that find that two monolayers EuO on STO are ferromagnetic, while a single monolayer remains paramagnetic~\cite{lomker_two-dimensional_2017}.\\ Increasing the EuO thickness to $4$~ML results in the same characteristics in the photoemission data as observed for $2$~ML although with lower intensity due to stronger scattering of the photoelectrons from the interface in the now thicker EuO layer.
+Experimental evidence for a finite spin polarization of the EuO/STO interfacial 2DEG for EuO overlayer thicknesses larger than $2$~ML and calculations predicting an even increased Ti magnetic moment for three instead of two monolayers of EuO strongly suggest that the threshold EuO thickness for obtaining spin polarization in the redox-created 2DEG at the EuO/STO interface is as low as $2$~ML.\\ We assume that at finite temperature the induced Ti magnetic moment scales with the size of the Eu magnetic moment.
 In a very recent work we showed that a magnetic proximity effect at 3$d$~ferromagnet/EuO interfaces enhances the magnetic order in EuO effectively in the 2D limit~\cite{rosenberger_proximity_2024}.
-We therefore believe that the degree of spin polarization of the 2DEG at the EuO/STO interface can be significantly enhanced by depositing a 3$d$~ferromagnet overlayer on top of the few monolayer thin EuO on STO.\\ In summary, we studied the spin polarization of the redox-created 2DEG at the EuO/STO~(001) interface by circular dichroism in ToF-MM and DFT+$U$.
-We found that the 2DEG is significantly spin-polarized due to the proximity to the ferromagnetic EuO overlayer.
-The threshold EuO thickness for inducing spin polarization is as low as $2$~ML.
-Since the magnetic order of EuO can be enhanced further by other proximity effects, the EuO/STO (001) interface turns out to serve as an ideal template for creating (multi-)functional spin-polarized 2DEGs for application in oxide electronics.
+We therefore believe that the degree of spin polarization of the 2DEG at the EuO/STO interface can be significantly enhanced by depositing a 3$d$~ferromagnet overlayer on top of the few monolayer thin EuO on STO.\\